How to Reduce Vaccination Pain or Swelling or Redness & more?

 Ways to Reduce Vaccination Injection Pain or Swelling

-Here are the few tips, hints, and a few tactics to relief from swelling or pain after vaccination shots in infants.
+Here are a few tips, hints, and a few tactics to relieve swelling or pain after vaccination shots in infants.

 What are the side effects of vaccination in infants?